Consumer spending rebounds despite rising October inflation

 AP Economics Writer

-WASHINGTON (AP) — U.S. consumer spending rebounded by a solid 1.3% in October despite inflation that over the past year has accelerated faster than it has at any point in more than three decades.
+WASHINGTON (AP) — U.S. consumer spending rebounded in October, rising by a a solid 1.3% despite rising inflation that over the past year has reached the fastest pace in more than three decades.

 The jump in consumer spending last month was double the 0.6% gain in September, the Commerce Department reported Wednesday.